 HELP pages earlier.
 In thiscase, I tried the following:

 That didn't help.
 Lets read the

 The HPe forums where of help here.
-First I needed the root disk name, which is
+First I needed the root disk name, which isin the

 SHOW DEV command we can list all processes that have files open: